Serechops/Serechops-Stash/plugins/stashTagPerformerImage/README.md

 # Stash Tag Performer Image

 This script updates an image in Stash by associating it with a performer based on the parent directory name of the image file.
-The script is designed to be triggered by an `Image.Update.Post` hook in Stash.
+The script is designed to be triggered by an `Image.Create.Post` hook in Stash.

 ## Configuration